 • a trivial commutation lump sum death benefit.

-The tax-free amount of each relevant lump sum death benefit (LSDB) counts towards the LSDBA where the member was aged under 75 at the time of death and the lump sum is paid within two years of the date the scheme administrator was first notified or became aware of the death of the member.
+The tax-free amount of each relevant LSDB counts towards the LSDBA where the member was aged under 75 at the time of death and the lump sum is paid within two years of the date the scheme administrator was first notified or became aware of the death of the member.

-The taxation of payments made where the member was aged 75 or over when they died or those paid more than two years after the scheme administrator should have first been aware of the member’s death will not change - these remain taxable.
-See the table below for a breakdown of how each lump sum death benefit is treated for tax purposes from 6 April 2024, depending upon the circumstances that apply at the time of death.
+The taxation of payments made where the member was aged 75 or over when they died, or those paid more than two years after the scheme administrator should have first been aware of the member’s death, will not change - these remain taxable.
+See the table below for a breakdown of how each LSDB is treated for tax purposes from 6 April 2024, depending upon the circumstances that apply at the time of death.

 Member dies on, or after, 75